Quasitoposes as elementary quotient completions

-In doing so we have generalized three theorems regarding exact completions by adopting the approach of elementary quotient completions: Carboni-Vitali's characterization of exact completions in terms of projectives in \cite{CarboniA:regec}, Carboni-Rosolini's characterization of locally cartesian closed exact completions of a category with finite products and weak pullbacks, and Menni's characterization of topoi as exact completions in \cite{MenniM:chalec}.
+In doing so we have generalized three theorems regarding exact completions by adopting the approach of elementary quotient completions: Carboni-Vitali's characterization of exact completions in terms of projectives in \cite{CarboniA:regec}, Carboni-Rosolini's characterization of locally cartesian closed exact completions of a category with finite products and weak pullbacks in \cite{RosoliniG:loccce}, and Menni's characterization of topoi as exact completions in \cite{MenniM:chalec}.
 These relevant examples of elementary quotient completions which are not exact completions like the category of assemblies of realizability topos.

-In the future we aim to both generalize our quasi-topos completion furthermore to include model of predicative logical theories including the extensional level of the Minimalist Foundation in \cite{m09}.
+In the future we intend to generalize the quasitopos construction to include examples like the syntactic models obtained from predicative theories such as the extensional level of the Minimalist Foundation in \cite{m09}.